-Fifteen years ago today, David Lee Roth released one of his very best solo albums, DLR Band.
-Released on June 9, 1998, DLR Band was his fifth full-length album, and probably his most Van Halen-sounding solo album since 1986′s Eat ‘Em And Smile.
+Twenty years ago this week, David Lee Roth released what we think is one of his very best solo albums… (if not THE best!) … DLR Band.
+Released on June 9, 1998, DLR Band was his fifth full-length album, and has to be his most Van Halen-sounding solo album since 1986’s Eat ‘Em And Smile.

 DLR Band was recorded and mixed in ten days, a similar technique to 1979’s Van Halen II.
 John Lowery (aka John 5) and Mike Hartman played guitar on the record.
 Lowery also played bass guitar under the “B’ourbon Bob” pseudonym.

 The album debuted at #172 on the charts with 8,000 copies sold in the first week.
 Within a year the album had sold 65,000 copies.
 It marked a return to the hard rock guitar-virtuoso sound that made Eat ‘Em and Smile such a classic rock album.
 The album was engineered, mixed, and mastered by Erwin Musper, who had just come off a short stint mixing some of Van Halen III.

 01. Slam Dunk!
 (David Lee Roth, John Lowery, Bob Marlette)

 02. Blacklight (Roth, Lowery, Marlette)

 04. Lose the Dress (Keep The Shoes) (Roth, Terry Kilgore)